isomerpages/mci-m3/media-centre/speeches-and-press-releases/_posts/2024-03-06-post-Nurturing a Culture of Giving for the Future.md

 complementing the Government’s efforts at the national level.</p>
 <p>&nbsp;2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 A sense of Citizenry has been at the heart of what M³ has accomplished so far.
-Entrenched within is the culture of giving which will continue to be integral to our Community of Success.</p>
+Entrenched within it the culture of giving which will continue to be integral to our Community of Success.</p>
 <p>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We
 have established a strong foundation for contribution through M³.
 I will